Art-Sells/HPM/HPMCodeBase/MASS/MASSCodeBase/CBBTC-USDC/readme.md

 Each supplication function wraps the entire process in a retry loop:

-- It continuously checks for a fee-free route.
+- It continuously checks for a tick route.
 - If one is found, it attempts the swap.
 - If the transaction fails, it logs the error and waits 15 seconds before retrying.
 - This allows the system to adapt to pool changes in real-time and avoid failed swaps due to shifting liquidity or gas price spikes.